-In addition to establishing the site at Darwin, NWRS also intend to operate a remote tyre collection service.
+In addition to establishing the site at Katherine, NWRS also intends to operate a remote tyre processing/collection service.
 This service would service remote sites where the transport of used tyres in their original form and size becomes cost prohibitive and hence the tyres end up in land fill or stockpiles.
-NWRS have 3 high volume Walking Floor trailers to accommodate regular and efficient bulk tyre removal.
+NWRS has the capability of mobilizing the shredding machine and associated plant & equipment to accommodate regular and efficient removal of tyres from remote communities.